LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 8 - Login page.md

 });
 ```

-It is almost identical to `src/stores/register.js`, and structure was explained in previous lessons.
-Now it has a bit less fields, different `axios.post()` url and `form.remember` as `boolean` value for checkbox.
+It is almost identical to `src/stores/register.js`, and the structure was explained in previous lessons.
+Now it has a bit fewer fields, a different `axios.post()` URL, and `form.remember` as a `boolean` value for the checkbox.

 ## Login view

-Create `src/views/Auth/LoginView.vue` component.
+Create the `src/views/Auth/LoginView.vue` component.

 ```vue
 <script setup>